shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 You can also always manually advance the Tour by calling `myTour.next()`.
 - `highlightClass`: An extra class to apply to the `attachTo` element when it is highlighted (that is, when its step is active).
 You can then target that selector in your CSS.
 - `id`: The string to use as the `id` for the step.
 If an id is not passed one will be generated.
+- `modalOverlayOpeningPadding`: An amount of padding to add around the modal overlay opening
 - `showOn`: A function that, when it returns true, will show the step.
 If it returns false, the step will be skipped.
 - `scrollTo`: Should the element be scrolled to when this step is shown?
 - `scrollToHandler`: A function that lets you override the default `scrollTo` behavior and define a custom action to do the scrolling,